expkg-zone58/ex-thumbnailator/readme.md

 # apb.image.thumbnailator
-An XQuery interface to the thumbnail generator [thumbnailator](http://code.google.com/p/thumbnailator/)
+An XQuery interface to the thumbnail generator library [thumbnailator](http://code.google.com/p/thumbnailator/)

 BaseX 7.7 or greater is required.